KxSystems/ffi/docs/reference.md

 k                | callback function/closure (only argument type) | ffi_type_pointer
 uppercase letter | pointer to the same type                       | ffi_type_pointer

-It is possible to pass a q function to C code as a callback (see `qsort` example below).
+It is possible to pass a q function to C code as a callback (see `qsort` example).
 In that case argument type should be specified as `"k"`.
 The function must be presented as a mixed list `(func; argument_types; return_type)`, where `func` is a q function (type `100h`), `argument_types` is a char array with the types the function expects, and `return_type` is a char corresponding to the return type of the function.
 Note that, as callbacks potentially have unbounded life in C code, they are not deleted after the function completes.

+When interfacing with a C function that returns a pointer to a value, using a return type set to an uppercase letter (for example J corresponding to a pointer to a signed int64) the interface will not know if its pointing to one value or many.
+Therefore the return type will be a single atom value of the value being pointed to (not a vector of values, nor a vector of a single value) of values, nor a vector of a single value).
+The exception is when the return type is `char*`, where the interface will create a character vector by looking for the null terminator character in the C string.